csariyildiz/csariyildiz.github.io/_posts/other/2023-05-24-creating-a-video-content.md

     - Software
 ---

+Digital content creation is very important today.
+Most of the videos are made using a few industry-standart software.
+These tools are basis for creative work.
+So much so that if your work gets a little complicated, you definitely need them.

 ## What I'm Up To?
 Recently I had a need to make a video for a presentation.